 You can use two coats of the top coat and not bother with a primer, but it does not sand smooth between coats near as nicely.

 We do not offer seatbelts or straps, but the way the wagons are made, the floor boards have spaces on the outside edges and a piece of cloth or toole can very easily be run across a child’s lap, down the spaces on either side, and then pinned or tied to help hold the child in place (with the exception of the Charming Carriage).

-Even with the Ebay item price being higher than our website, and with the additional shipping to the Ebay hub, the total still comes out substantially less then any other international approach we’ve reviewed.
+Even with the eBay item price being higher then my own site, the total still comes out substantially less then any other International shipping approach I have found.

 Because of rough handling during shipping, wagons are shipped in pieces.
 For example, Flower Girl Pumpkin Wagons are shipped in 6 pieces along with 4 wheels.

 Detailed instructions with photos are included with each wagon.